While he doesn’t recall exactly when he attended his first yoga class, Peter Nikolaidis is pretty sure it was sometime

 Okay, he really doesn’t remember, but it was a while ago.

-In 2018, after training in Yin Yoga with Holland Sweeney since 2015, Peter embarked on his RYT 500 certification, pursuing the RYT 200 with Jenna Palm and the 300 hour Teacher Training Certification in Yin Yoga and Meditation with Josh Summers.
+In 2018, after training in Yin Yoga with Holland Sweeney since 2015, Peter embarked on his RYT 500 certification, completing his 200 training with Jenna Palm and 300 hour Teacher Training Certification in Yin Yoga and Meditation with Josh Summers in 2019.